The Crossing (McCarthy novel): Plot summary

 Along the way, Billy encounters many other travelers and inhabitants of the land who relate in a sophisticated dialogue their deepest philosophies.
 Take, for example, a Mormon who converts to Catholicism and describes his vision of reality in this way:

 Things separate from their stories have no meaning.
 They are only shapes.
 Of a certain size and color.
 A certain weight.
 When their meaning has become lost to us they no longer have even a name.
 The story on the other hand can never be lost from its place in the world for it is that place.
 And that is what was to be found here.
 The corrido.
 The tale.
 And like all corridos it ultimately told one story only, for there is only one to tell.

-He also meets an opera troupe performing Pagliacci in the wilds, the characters of which curiously parallel Billy and Boyd's relationship with a girl they save along their route.